Raelr/pong-vk/README.md

 2. Cleaning up the renderer/renderer2D modules to make them more coherent.
     1. Add a scene system for grouping objects
     2. Perhaps add text rendering support...?
-3. Adding a small entity management system for safe addition and removal of objects.
-4. Adding some sort of performance counter (such as FPS)
-5. Gameplay
-    1. Basic collision detection.
-    2. Bounce of the ball
-    3. Player Movement
-    4. Menus and win states.

 ## Setup Notes